 Here is a video I made from my 2018 visit.

-A little history and info on Festival of Lights:
+A little history and info on the Festival of Lights:

 “For 19 years, the Festival of Lights has been well known for its nearly three million Christmas lights, and over 400 animated figures.
 Although the Festival lasts all throughout the holiday season, the day after Thanksgiving is the lighting ceremony.
 On this day city officials and the owner of the hotel, Duane Roberts, give speeches before fireworks light up the sky and nearly 25,000 people attend annually to view the unique hotel and its holiday decorations.
 During the festival of lights, decorations including musical angels, carolers on the balconies, and a Santa Claus climbing the chimney are featured.”

 The map below is provided by the city to show where parking is and how much it costs.
-They haven’t made a new one for 2017 so some of this information may be different, but it is still a good guide.
+It has been updated for 2019 to show all of the new changes.

-Every year it seems to get more fantastic and it seems like more people show up.
-Even with all of the people it never seems too crowded on the weekday nights and it doesn’t take away from the magic of the decorations, assuming you can find parking.
+Every year it seems to get more fantastic, and more and more people show up.
+Even with all of the people, it never seems too crowded on the weekday nights, and it doesn’t take away from the magic of the decorations, assuming you can find parking.
 Check out more pictures below.

-If you get a chance to go in the Mission Inn you can also see the beautiful tree they have in the lobby which is huge and always very well decorated.
-Often, there is a long line to get into the hotel on weekends and while there is not a ton to do it is still fun to explore.
+If you get a chance to go in the Mission Inn, you can also see the beautiful tree they have in the lobby, which is enormous and always very well decorated.
+Often, there are long lines to get into the hotel on weekends, and while there is not a ton to do, it is still fun to explore.
 There are a lot of other famous things you can see at the Mission Inn, read about them here.

 Surrounding Attractions & Food

 While the Mission Inn is the reason to come, the surrounding activities allow you to make it into a full night.
 There are many restaurants around the area at which you can get a meal.
-I personally would recommend Simple Simons as it is one of my favorites in the area and has great sandwiches but it is not usually open for dinner.
-There is Thai food, pizza, salads and cafes around the area you will be walking.
-If you are just looking for a snack then there is a cupcake shop, the Gingerbread House, and even a funnel cake stands.
-You can also go to Salted Pig or Tio’s Tacos but both are a little bit away from the Mission Inn area itself.
-Also, Hero’s is a good sports bar nearby and there are Mexican and Italian food spots at the Mission Inn itself.
+I personally would recommend the Food Lab, which is a few streets over and has a lot of different restaurants.
+It can be a little pricey though.
+Around the Mission Inn, there is Thai food, pizza, salads, and cafes as well.
+If you are looking for a snack, then there is a cupcake shop, the Gingerbread House, and even a funnel cake stands.
+You can also go to Salted Pig or Tio’s Tacos, but both are a little bit away from the Mission Inn area itself.
+Also, Hero’s is a good sports bar nearby, and there are Mexican and Italian food spots at the Mission Inn itself.

 There is also a carriage ride that you can take to see the lights in style.
-You shouldn’t have to wait too long as there were about 6 different carriages running when I was there.
+You shouldn’t have to wait too long as about six different carriages were running when I was there.

-If neither of these sound fun there is a carousel this year and even a Ferris wheel to ride at the end of the main walking area, near city hall.
+If neither of these sound fun, there is a carousel this year and even a Ferris wheel to ride at the end of the main walking area, near the city hall.

 All in all, the Mission Inn Festival of Lights is one of the best reasons to come to Riverside (along with a light up Halloween house and Mt Rubidoux).
 If you have never checked it out, do yourself a favor and do it this year.
 Who knows it may even become one of your Christmas traditions as well.